-The Deputy Headteacher is to authorise named persons, (first aid trained/paediatric first aid trained) who are responsible for administering medication to a pupil.
-These people are Jackie Williams and Lindsey Molyneux.
+The Director of Inclusion is to authorise named persons, (first aid trained/paediatric first aid trained) who are responsible for administering medication to a pupil.
 All relevant staff to be made aware of pupils who are taking medication and who should be routinely summoned in the event of that child feeling unwell; they should be aware of any symptoms, if any, associated with the child's illness which may require emergency action.

 Training should be sufficient so that staff have confidence in their ability to support pupils with medical conditions.
-The Deputy Headteacher must be satisfied that the staff member is competent, prior to staff administering any medication in school.
+The Director of Inclusion must be satisfied that the staff member is competent, prior to staff administering any medication in school.

 The school must ensure that a record of all relevant and approved training received by staff is recorded and monitored.
-The Deputy Headteacher oversees the training records for staff.
+The Director of Inclusion oversees the training records for staff.
 Staff training for anaphylactic shock (EpiPen) should be provided by the school nursing team at regular intervals (at least annually).
 First Aiders are listed in the admin office.
 Pictures of first aiders are publicised around the school.